-Vertigo is a sensation of dizziness.
+Vertigo is a specific type of dizziness characterized by a false sensation of movement, usually spinning, either of oneself or the surroundings.
 It makes you feel like you are spinning when you are not.
 Often, it is caused by issues with the inner ear.
 However, vertigo can also be a symptom of a condition related to your brain, such as a stroke or tumour.

 There are several ways to address vertigo, depending on its underlying cause.
 The treatment for vertigo includes medication, repositioning manoeuvres or even surgery.
 Sometimes, if it is not a symptom of a serious health issue, the treatment method focuses on managing symptoms and preventing recurrence.
 Otherwise, correcting the root cause is important to cure vertigo.